 - Please have your seams completely sewn and secure, threads trimmed, and top squared and pressed so all seams are flat.
 I will be unable to accept quilt tops that won’t remain smooth or stable when pulled taut for quilting, or those with borders/edges wavy enough to interfere with a satisfactory end result.

-- I prefer to work with battings that come on a roll, but will accept bagged batting that has been laid flat long enough to remove creases.
-I do have Hobbs 80/20 batting available for purchase if you don’t have your own.
+- I prefer to work with battings that come on a roll, but will accept bagged batting if creases are easily removed.
+I usually have batting available for purchase if you don’t have your own: Hobbs 80/20, Tuscany wool, and Quilter’s Dream poly select when available.
 I don’t work with high loft resin bonded polyester batting.

 I will use my own threads.